s-gordon/CDGo/README.markdown

 ```

 There are several dependencies required by CDGo not found in many base python
 installations.
-These are listed in `requirements_dev.txt` and can be
+These are listed in `requirements.txt` and can be
 conveniently installed using the python package manager `pip`:

 ```sh